Rockies vs. Diamondbacks Player Props Betting Odds

 Bryant Stats

-- Kris Bryant has put up 30 hits with four doubles, three home runs and nine walks.
-He has driven in eight runs.
+- Kris Bryant has 30 hits with four doubles, three home runs, nine walks and eight RBI.

 Bryant Recent Games